 How can you make a lower-carb version of this soup?

 This soup that has a lot of sausage and vegetables along with the lentils is surprisingly low in net carbs.
 And Lentils are one of the slow-digesting carbs that many carb-conscious eaters eat in small amounts.
 But if you want an even lower-carb version of this soup I would use more sausage, fewer lentils, and maybe skip the carrots and use more of the other vegetables.

 Starting to make Lentil, Sausage, and Cabbage Soup:

 (Scroll down for complete recipe with nutritional information.)

-- Add the water, chicken stock, bay leaves, garlic, thyme, oregano, Spike Seasoning (affiliate link), tomato paste, and red and brown lentils to the soup and start to simmer.
+- Add the water, chicken stock, Bay Leaves, garlic, Dried Thyme, Dried Oregano, Spike Seasoning (affiliate link), tomato paste, and brown lentils (and red lentils if using) to the soup and start to simmer.